manasmbellani/gogetassetinfo/README.md

 ```

 ### Using DNS Resolutions
-To get the DNS resolutions for MX, DNS, A records for a domain
+To get the DNS resolutions for MX, DNS, A records for domains listed in file `domains.txt`
 ```
 # A record
 cat domains.txt | go run gogetassetinfo.go -md dnsa